gasingh/furniture-style-classifier/README.md

 What could be super cool is if the AI framework can spot and pickup furniture stylized elements inside a furniture image.
 Just like the book does!
 Please refer to Section: [Story & Motivation](https://github.com/gasingh/furniture-style-classifier/edit/main/README.md#story-and-motivation), above.

 So, the AI should be ideally able to extract and label features.
 And further successfully identify a particular design style/ a probability of nearest possible styles for the piece of furniture.
 Hence finally be able to then deduce a style for the supplied image.
 This should be the ultimate aim for the AI Furniture Classifier.

-Like so:
+These two intents are clarified and elaborated below with illustrations.

 _`Feature Extraction`_ <br>
 _AI should be able to automatically extract, and label design identifying features from a furniture photograph!_ <br>